-This project started in 2013 as a collaboration between the ACI Lab and UK Charity Medical Detection Dogs (MDD), to address challenges faced by cancer detection dogs and their handlers.
-The project is ongoing, led by Dr Clara Mancini.
-Dr David Díaz Pardo de Vera joined the ACI Lab as a Research Associate on the project in August 2018.
+This project started in 2013 as a collaboration between the ACI Lab and UK Charity Medical Detection Dogs (MDD), to address challenges faced by bio-detection dogs and their handlers.
+The project is ongoing, led by Dr Clara Mancini, with technical and research support by Joe Mills and Kevin Dewar.
+Dr David Díaz Pardo de Vera joined the ACI Lab as a Research Associate on the project in July 2018.

 Cancer Research UK estimates that one in two people in the UK will get cancer.
 Although common, some cancers (e.g. prostate cancer) are difficult to diagnose, with non-invasive tests being highly inaccurate (e.g. up to 75% false-positives for Prostate Specific Antigen blood test) and invasive tests causing serious side effects (e.g. cancer cell contamination) while still being inconclusive (e.g. up to 33% false negatives for needle biopsy).
 Therefore, there is growing interest in finding accurate, non-invasive tests for early cancer diagnosis.

-In collaboration with Medical Detection Dogs, world pioneer of cancer detection with dogs, at the ACI Lab we have developed a canine-centred interface that can analyse dogs’ spontaneous interaction patterns with biological samples to infer cancer cells concentration levels.
-Enabling the dogs to spontaneously respond to the olfactory stimulus increases signalling reliability, and enabling them to provide nuanced responses increases signalling accuracy, possibly identifying different cancer stages.
+In collaboration with Medical Detection Dogs, world pioneer of bio-detection with dogs, at the ACI Lab we have developed a canine-centred interface to record and analyse dogs’ spontaneous interaction patterns with biological samples and infer diseased cell concentration levels.
+Enabling the dogs to spontaneously respond to the olfactory stimulus increases signalling reliability, and enabling them to provide nuanced responses increases signalling accuracy, possibly identifying different stages of the disease.

 Our findings show a clear correlation between pressure patterns and odour concentration.
 For example, the three graphs shown here describe the interaction of a dog with three samples containing decreasing concentrations of amyl acetate.
 During the development of the canine interface we used amyl acetate to control the odour concentration in the samples screened by the dogs, which has allowed us to better study their interaction patterns with the samples.
 The data recorded via our canine interface also allows us to identify false positives, when the dogs’ behavioural responses erroneously indicate a positive response.